Lever: Law of the lever

-The lever is a bar that pivots on a point or hinge(fulcrum) attached to a fixed point.
+The lever is a bar that pivots on a point or hinge (fulcrum) attached to a fixed point.
 The lever operates by applying forces at different distances from the fulcrum, or a pivot.

 As the lever rotates around the fulcrum, points farther from this pivot move faster than points closer to the pivot.
-Therefore, a force applied to a point farther from the pivot must be less than the force located at a point closer in, because power is the product of force and velocity.
+Therefore, a force applied to a point farther from the pivot must be less than the force located at a point closer in, because power is the product of force and velocity, and the power on both sides is equal.

 If a and b are distances from the fulcrum to points A and B and the force F_{A} applied to A is the input and the force F_{B} applied at B is the output, the ratio of the velocities of points A and B is given by a/b, so the ratio of the output force to the input force, or mechanical advantage, is given by: